barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 I won't go into the unsafe code here because that was the topic of the aforementioned article.
 The thing that bugged me was that `assert_eq!` in there.
 Not the fact that it was in there at all, but that it was a condition that would be checked at runtime.
-As a die-hard metaprogramming fan it felt weird to check a condition at runtime that we can clearly check at compile time.
-It would be great if we can stick this condition into the function signature maybe using traits to make it blatantly obvious that we want the types `T` and `U` to have the same size and alignment.
+As a die-hard metaprogramming fan, it felt weird to check a condition at runtime that we can clearly check at compile time.
+It would be great if we can stick this condition into the function signature, possibly using traits to make it blatantly obvious that we want the types `T` and `U` to have the same size and alignment.